Haggis: Outside Scotland

 Haggis remains popular with Scottish immigrants in the United States, Canada, Australia, and New Zealand, owing to the strong influence of Scottish culture, especially for Burns Suppers.
-It can be made in any country, but is sometimes imported from Scotland.
+As of 2018, haggis is shipped to 7 international markets.

 Legality

 In 1971, it became illegal to import haggis into the US from the UK due to a ban on food containing sheep lung, which constitutes 10–15% of the traditional recipe.
 The ban encompasses all lungs, as fluids such as stomach acid and phlegm may enter the lung during slaughter.
 The situation was further complicated in 1989 when all UK beef and lamb was banned from importation to the US due to the United Kingdom BSE outbreak.
 The ban on importing British lamb to the US was lifted in 2022 but the ban on food containing sheep lung remained in force.

 As haggis cannot be exported to the United States, it is instead made there, sometimes by Scottish companies.
 In one such use, which is stated to be otherwise the same 150-year-old recipe having the same ingredients as in Scotland, sheep lung is not used and the casing is artificial rather than stomach.

+On 17 June 2026, Massachusetts governor Maura Healy "legalized" haggis in the state as a nod to Scotland's Word Cup bid and the notable presence of its fans, the Tartan Army, in Boston for the event.
+The governor jokingly signed an executive order alongside Scottish podcaster and Tartan Army fan David McIntosh Jr. However, individual states in the U.S. cannot override federal food safety and import rules.